typegoose/typegoose/docs/guides/advanced/changeIDType.md

 }
 ```

-The example above sets the `_id` type to be a string, but does not provide a `default` function, so the `_id` property needs to be always set manually before saving / inserting a document, use the [`default`](../../api/decorators/prop.md#default) option to set a function to generate a new id everytime, be careful to not forget that using `default: fn()` will only call the function *once at scope time* instead of *everytime a new document is created*.
+The example above sets the `_id` type to be a string, but does not provide a `default` function, so the `_id` property needs to be always set manually before saving / inserting a document, use the [`default`](../../api/decorators/prop.md#default) option to set a function to generate a new id automatically, be careful to not forget that using `default: fn()` will only call the function *once at scope time* instead of *everytime a new document is created*.

 ```ts
 class SomeUUIDv4 {